xshcoder/coo/poc/README.md

 #### Endpoints:

-- `GET /api/search/users` – Search for users by handle or name
+- `GET /api/search/users` – Search paginated list of users by handle or name
-- `GET /api/search/coos` – Search for coos by content
+- `GET /api/search/coos` – Search paginated list of coos by content

+### 3.7 Personalize Service
+- `GET /api/personalize/timeline` – Get a time cursor-based list of coos or replies tailored to user preferences

 ---